networknt/light-doc/content/service/oauth/introduction/_index.md

 ### Example Access Token Usage

 Once the application has an access token, it may use the token to access the user's resource via the API, limited to the scope of access, until the token expires.

 Here is an example of an API request, using curl.
-Note that it includes the access
+Note that it includes the access token:
-token:

 ```
-curl -X POST -H "Authorization: Bearer ACCESS_TOKEN" "http://localhost:8080/customer/111"
+curl -k -X POST -H "Authorization: Bearer ACCESS_TOKEN" "https://localhost:8080/customer/111"
 ```
 Assuming the access token is valid, the API will process the request according to its API specifications.
-If the access token is expired or otherwise invalid, the API will return an 401 error.
+If the access token is expired or otherwise invalid, the API will return a 401 error.

 ### Refresh Token Flow

 After an access token expires, using it to make a request from the API will result in an "Invalid Token Error".
 At this point, if a refresh token was included when the original access token was issued, it can be used to request a fresh access token from the authorization server.

 ### Conclusion

-You should now have a good idea of how OAuth 2 works, and when a particular authorization flow should be used.
+You should now have a good idea of how OAuth 2.0 works, and when a particular authorization flow should be used.

-If you want to learn more about OAuth 2, check out these valuable resources:
+If you want to learn more about OAuth 2.0, check out these valuable resources:

 [OAuth2 RFC](http://tools.ietf.org/html/rfc6749)